Soy is one of those food that’s always in the news. First it’s good for you, then it’s bad for you, then it’s good for you again. So which is it?

 Is it worth buying organic soy?

-Most soybeans grown in the United States – as many as 80 percent – are genetically modified.
+Most soybeans grown in the United States – about 85 percent – are genetically modified.
 While we don’t know exactly how this affects our health, I personally would rather not offer myself as a guinea pig.
 So I recommend buying organic soybeans, which are not genetically modified, and have been grown without the use of pesticides or other toxic chemicals.

 Is soy milk healthier than cow’s milk?

 Milk is healthy primarily because of it’s naturally-occurring protein and calcium content.
 Soy milk also has protein (6-7g per cup, as opposed to 9-10g per cup of skim cow’s milk) and is fortified with calcium, so it’s a healthy choice for those who can’t have dairy.
-If you do choose to drink soy milk, buy the unsweetened variety, to avoid all the added sugar.
+If you do choose to drink soy milk, buy the unsweetened variety or one that’s lower in sugar (5 grams or less per serving).
 Here is a chart of milk vs. milk alternatives so you can compare all the options.

 Does soy increase the risk of breast cancer?

-In short: no. The science here is mixed, as some studies have concluded that soy is beneficial for preventing breast cancer, while others have shown a relationship between eating lots of soy and an increased risk.
+In short: no. The science here is mixed, as some studies have concluded that soy is beneficial for preventing breast cancer, while others have shown a relationship between eating lots of (processed) soy and an increased risk.
 One thing is for sure though – eating whole soy foods instead of processed or fatty meats, is a healthy choice.
-As with anything, eat soy in moderation and as part of a diet rich in fruits and vegetables.
+As with anything, eat real, whole soy products, and do so as part of a diet rich in fruits and vegetables.

 If you have other soy questions, leave a comment with your question and I’ll add the answer to this list!